milosz275/c-cpp-template/README.md

 [![Doxygen Pages](https://github.com/mldxo/c-cpp-template/actions/workflows/doxygen-pages.yml/badge.svg)](https://github.com/mldxo/c-cpp-template/actions/workflows/doxygen-pages.yml)
 [![License](https://img.shields.io/github/license/mldxo/c-cpp-template)](LICENSE)

 This is a template for C/C++ projects.
-It includes a Makefile for building either C or C++, a directory structure for organizing the source code, and a README.md file for documenting the project
+It includes a Makefile for building either C or C++, a directory structure for organizing the source code, and a README.md file for documenting the project.

 ## Getting Started

-To use this template click "Use this template" and create a new repository or open the template in a codespaces [or use this template here](https://github.com/new?template_name=c-cpp-template&template_owner=mldxo)
+To use this template click "Use this template" and create a new repository or open the template in a codespaces [or use this template here](https://github.com/new?template_name=c-cpp-template&template_owner=mldxo).